centerorbit/brother-wp-sdk/README.md

 Unofficial SDK for the Brother Word Processors (circa 1994)

 This SDK is extremely rudimentary, based solely from reverse-engineering efforts, trial and error.
-While the end-goal of this project is to produce a library that can be used to build meaningful applications for the Brother Word Processors, it's a very tall order, with limited resources and likely less public interest.
+While the end-goal of this project is to produce a library that can be used to build meaningful applications for the Brother Word Processors, it's a very tall order, with limited resources and likely even less public interest.

 # Building

 Applications for the Brother start with an `.APL` file, for example, the hello-world sample will produce a `HELLO.APL` file.
 This can be copied to the root of a floppy disk, and run from the "Disk Application" menu on your Brother Word Processor.

-*What works?*
+**What works?**

 Currently, the `hello-world` application is all that works from this SDK.
 It's capable of: